Major Gaps and inadequacies in social protection systems across EU

 A Call for Action

 The findings in Eurofound’s Social Protection 2.0 report show the urgent need for reforms in EU social protection systems to close gaps in coverage and ensure that benefits are both adequate and accessible.
-As faces ongoing economic challenges and labor market transitions, ensuring robust and inclusive social protections will be crucial for reducing poverty and fostering long-term economic stability.
+As Europe faces ongoing economic challenges and labor market transitions, ensuring robust and inclusive social protections will be crucial for reducing poverty and fostering long-term economic stability.